erizov/Professor/semester_01/lecture_02_efficient_sorting/quick_sort/school.en.md

 ## Where It's Used in Practice

-Quick Sort is commonly used in:
-- Sorting arrays in programming languages (Python sorted(), Java Collections.sort())
+- General-purpose sorting in programming languages (Python, Java)
 - Database query optimization and indexing
 - Operating system process scheduling
-- Computer science education and algorithm learning
+- In-memory sorting of large datasets

 ## What It Can Be Compared To